Mass communication: Mean world syndrome

 This method of perception was coined by communications scholar George Gerbner and is associated with the impact of mass communication on one's thoughts of the world they live in.
 It was characterized to explain how people who are constantly subjected to the evils of the world, now made readily available through mass communication, have the belief that the world is only evil.
 Gerbner specifies that the context of violence within a story is also important; it is not the quantity that is the issue but rather how it adds up to tell said story.
-This conditioning can provoke a reaction of displeasure with the world as it can alter world views and it represents the power and darker side of mass communication.
-The ability to have any form of information to reach anybody around the world in minutes through the Internet has only amplified this lens.
+This conditioning can provoke a reaction of displeasure with the world as it can alter worldviews and it represents the power and darker side of mass communication.
+The ability to have any form of information reach anybody around the world in minutes through the Internet has only amplified this lens.

 Mass communications and health of public

 Mass communication is necessary for improving awareness and education surrounding public health issues.
 Amidst the COVID-19 pandemic, mass communication has been crucial for educating the general public regarding precautionary measures needed to combat the spread of illness.
 Mass communication methods surrounding the establishment of effective public health programs include news stories, paid media, and social and digital media.

 Components for an effective communications campaign, as per the CDC's requirements, include specific individualized training, guidance, and technical assistance.
 Included in those is the development of a plan for communication, analysis and awareness of key audiences, the development and preliminary testing of messages and materials, the selection of communication channels: print, broadcast, or digital, and communication categories: earned, paid, or social or digital media.
 This further includes providing training for the spokesperson and conducting audience research.